- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Refined Sugars and Simple Carbohydrates

-It’s recommended to limit sugar of any type for children with ADHD, while keeping carbohydrates complex and fibrous, so they can provide more long-lasting, focus-friendly energy.
+It’s recommended that sugar of any type be limited for children with ADHD.
+Carbohydrates should be complex and fibrous to provide more long-lasting, focus-friendly energy.

 Caffeine

-Most experts do not recommend caffeine consumption for individuals with ADHD.
-[13]
+Most experts do not recommend caffeine consumption for individuals with ADHD.13

 Furthermore, stimulants are already common in ADHD medication, so adding caffeine on top of the medication may cancel out the medication’s effects.